 Moreover, with the proliferation of two new mobile networks besides the traditional two, the Authority and the MCA, have to ensure that all SMS messages sent during television and radio programmes to participate in competitions have the same opportunity to participate in that competition.

+In transport, the Government is proposing a super-regulator incorporating the Malta Transport Authority and the Malta Maritime Authority.
+Do you think that the time has come for a merger between the Broadcasting Authority and the MCA?
 I think the time is still not ripe for a merger between the Broadcasting Authority and the MCA.
 If you had to see the situation in other European countries, in most of the cases the regulators for broadcasting and for electronic communications are still separate.

 Although the two Authorities collaborate, their essential operations are quite distinct.
 After all, the BA still regulates broadcasting content and issues rules to protect the consumer.